ganrad/ose-fis-jms-tx/README.md

   * At this point, you should have successfully built an Apache Camel based JMS microservice using OpenShift FIS tooling and deployed the same to OpenShift PaaS!

   ![alt tag](https://raw.githubusercontent.com/ganrad/ose-fis-jms-tx/master/images/pod-status.png)
-8. Open separate command line windows and tail the output from the both the application (microservice) Pods.
+8. Open separate command line windows and tail the log output from both the application (microservice) Pods.

    ```
    $ oc get pods